lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-configure-integration-65.md

 1. Click **[!UICONTROL Next]**.

-    In the **Account** tab, you create the Adobe IMS Technical Account but for that you will need the integration details.
+    In the **Account** tab, you create the Adobe IMS Account but for that you will need the integration details.
 Keep this page open for now.

     Open a new tab and [Create Adobe I/O integration](#createnewintegration) to get the integration details for IMS Account configurations.

 ### Create Adobe I/O integration {#createnewintegration}

-Adobe I/O integration generates API Key, Client Secret, and Payload (JWT) which is required in setting up the IMS Technical Account configurations.
+Adobe I/O integration generates API Key, Client Secret, and Payload (JWT) which is required in setting up the IMS Account configurations.

 1. Login to Adobe I/O Console with system administrator privileges on the IMS organization of the Brand Portal tenant.